chatox/data-mining-course/upf/upf-evaluation.md

 If you need help installing software or packages in your computer, please ask your classmates, for instance through the Aula Global's forum.
 Teaching staff does not have the bandwidth to debug your installation.

-If you have questions about theory slides, please [create an issue](https://github.com/chatox/data-mining-course/issues) and select project "Theory".
-Ask as many questions as you need.
+If you have questions about theory, please ask in the *Thery forum* of the Aula Global.

-If you have questions about a practice, please [create an issue](https://github.com/chatox/data-mining-course/issues) and select project "Practice".
-Ask as many questions as you need.
+If you have questions about practice work, please ask in the *Pracice forum* of the Aula Global.

 To ask for an appointment, send an e-mail to the course's professor.
 No appointments will be given in the 72 hours before partial or final exams.